-The only remarkable saddle joint in our body is the 1st carpometacarpal joint, which enables flexion/extension and abduction/adduction of the thumb.
-It also assists in opposition of the thumb (Fig. 2-54).
+The only noteworthy saddle joint in our body is the 1st carpometacarpal joint, which assisted in flexion/extension and abduction/adduction of the thumb.
+It also enables opposition of the thumb (Fig. 2-54).

-For holding a Computer Mouse with opposition, the 1st and 5th CarpoMetacarpal joints need to move.
-Therefore, the opponens pollicis reaches the 1st metacarpal bone and is located deeper than flexor pollicis brevis (Fig. 2-54).
-In this manner, the opponens digiti minimi reaches the 5th metacarpal bone and is hidden by the flexor digiti minimi brevis (Fig. 2-55).
+To hold a Computer Mouse with opposition, the 1st and 5th CarpoMetacarpal joints need to move.
+Therefore, the opponens pollicis reaches the 1st metacarpal bone (Fig. 2-54); the opponens digiti minimi reaches the 5th metacarpal bone (Fig. 2-55).
 The 5th carpometacarpal joint is less mobile than the 1st carpometacarpal joint (Fig. 2-56) but more so than the rest (Fig. 2-34).

 Monkeys have tiny opponens, so its thenar and hypothenar eminences are not bulged out.
 This is a significant difference between humans and other primates.

 Lumbrical muscles are special as they originate from the tendons of the flexor digitorum profundus (Fig. 2-38).
 They approach the extensor expansion of the 2nd to 5th fingers to allow flexion of the proximal phalanges and extension of the middle and distal phalanges.
 Note the three axes for three movements in the figure.